core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

             | }                                 |
             |                                   |

-           // When embedded in KUDOS, this message
+           // When integrated in KUDOS, this message
            // is protected using CTX_NEW, and there
            // cannot be application payload.
            //